Providence (East Greenwich), Rhode Island

 Complete the form to start your clinical trial journey in Providence (East Greenwich)

 Why join a clinical trial?

 - Help advance medicine

 - Learn about potential new medicines in development

 - Receive study-related medical exams at no cost

-- Get paid for participating (amounts differ for each study)
+- Compensation for participating may be available (amounts my differ for each study)

 After you submit your info, a Velocity staff member will review your info.
 They will contact you to talk about the study, or others that may be right for you.